Your Life-Living with Atopic Dermatitis

 For those who experience emotional distress or who are dealing with mood disorders like anxiety and depression, help is available.
 Medications can ease symptoms of anxiety and depression, and many people with AD benefit from seeing a mental health counselor or therapist to cope with the psychosocial and emotional aspects of living with a chronic, visible disease.2

-The impact of atopic dermatitis on lifestyle choices
+Impact of atopic dermatitis on lifestyle choices

 In addition to the emotional toll, AD means additional considerations regarding many everyday choices.